jonshiach/graphics-notes/_pages/03_textures.md

 unsigned int texture2 = loadTexture("../assets/mario.png");
 ```

-This loads the two textures we have been using which can be accessed using their targets `texture1` and `texture2`.
-Compile and run the program and you should see the image from {numref}`texture-rectangle-figure`.

-We now want to deal with two textures in the fragment shader so we need a way of telling OpenGL which texture is which, we do this using uniforms.
+This loads the crate and Mario textures and assigns them to the targets `texture1` and `texture2`.
+We now want to deal with two textures in the fragment shader, so we need a way of telling OpenGL which texture is which, we do this using uniforms.

 (uniforms-section)=

 ### Uniforms

 A <a href="https://www.khronos.org/opengl/wiki/Uniform_(GLSL)" target="_blank">**uniform**</a> is a shader variable that remains constant during the execution of the rendering pass and has the same value for all vertices and fragments.
-Uniforms provide a way to passing data to the shaders so we will use one for passing the texture target to the fragment shader.
+Uniforms provide a way to passing data to the shaders, so we will use one for passing the texture target to the fragment shader.

 Add the following code to your program before the render loop (since the textures are the same for every frame).